 The economy goes through high and low periods, and failing to prepare for the low periods can be the downfall of any business.
 When other retailers are unable to make as big purchases as usual, this can severely affect the cash flow of a wholesale company, particularly if you’re reliant on large, regular orders.

 This can simultaneously be an advantage and a challenge in the industry.
-It can make a wholesaler’s life a bit easier with automated methods of distribution (such as VMI or Vendor Manage Inventory) but it can also make it easier for retailers and manufacturers to cut out the middle man.
+It can make a wholesaler’s life a bit easier with automated methods of distribution (such as VMI or Vendor Manage Inventory) but it can also make it easier for retailers and manufacturers to cut out the middleman.
 Thanks to wholesale marketplaces, retailers can go online and contact manufacturers directly.

-Alternative financial products for wholesalers
+Invoice finance products for wholesalers

 Lengthy payment terms are the bane of any wholesaler’s business – so cut them down to just 24 hours with invoice financing.
-You can either go for invoice factoring, where you borrow the money and the customer pays the lender when invoice is due, or invoice discounting which is a more confidential method where the customer will pay into a trust account under your company’s name.
+You can either go for factoring, where you borrow the money and the customer pays the lender when invoice is due, or invoice discounting, which is a more confidential method where the customer will pay into a trust account under your company’s name.